-In 10-bit mode, reading ADCRH prevents the ADC from transferring subsequent conversion data into the result registers until ADCRL is read.
-If ADCRL is not read until after the next conversion is completed, the intermediate conversion data is lost.
-In 8-bit mode, there is no interlocking with ADCRL.
-If the MODE bits are changed, any data in ADCRH becomes invalid.
+ADCRH contains the upper two bits of the result of a 10-bit conversion.
+When configured for 8-bit conversions both ADR8 and ADR9 are equal to zero.
+ADCRH is updated each time a conversion completes except when automatic compare is enabled and the compare condition is not met.
+In 10-bit MODE, reading ADCRH prevents the ADC from transferring subsequent conversion results into the result registers until ADCRL is read.
+If ADCRL is not read until after the next conversion is completed, then the intermediate conversion result will be lost.
+In 8-bit mode there is no interlocking with ADCRL.
+In the case that the MODE bits are changed, any data in ADCRH becomes invalid.

-Figure 9-5.
+Figure 9-6.
 Data Result High Register (ADCRH)